wp-plugins/robo-gallery/readme.txt

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders

-= How to make shadow for the gallery thumbnails? =

-Shadows of the thumbnails you can customize in gallery settings.
-With gallery settings you can change size , color and position of the gallery thumbnails shadow

 = Do you have some limits for images amount in gallery? =

 No, we don't have any limits for amount of the images in gallery